Weakly-supervised segmentation using inherently-explainable classification models and their application to brain tumour classification: Discussion

-Finally, coming to the point of post-hoc interpretability techniques.
-The GP-models are inherently-explainable, but to understand the non-GP baselines, post-hoc interpretability techniques are required.
+Finally, regarding post-hoc interpretability, the GP-models are inherently explainable, whereas non-GP baselines (except MProtoNet) require post-hoc attribution techniques.
 Hence, a gradient-based technique - GBP and a feature-based technique - occlusion, were applied to all the models.
 For the GP-models, the interpretability results (also known as attention maps) were compared against the heatmaps of the networks - as they can be considered as a kind of "ground-truth".
 The models generally had reasonable attention maps, but there were some discrepancies and conflicting results between methods.
-However, assuming that the post-hoc methods are reliable (most of them agree with the networks' heatmaps), GP-UNet, GP-ShuffleUNet, and ResNext50 share similar outcomes, demonstrating proper tumour focal regions in both classes, followed by GP-ReconResNet, which has superior outcomes than InceptionV3.
-Even though InceptionV3 has the highest classification results, the attention maps show that positive and negative attributions are scattered compared to other models.
-They do not demonstrate the expected focus on the tumour for both tumour classes.
-A similar outcome can also be observed in a study of deep learning methods for COVID-19 classification using Chest-Xrays, where for certain models, the classification results are high, but post-hoc methods prove the models focus on different regions than the expected target\citep{chatterjee2020exploration}.
+However, assuming that the post-hoc methods are reliable (most of them agree with the networks' heatmaps), GP-UNet, GP-ShuffleUNet, and ResNext50 share similar outcomes, demonstrating proper tumour focal regions in both classes, followed by GP-ReconResNet, which has superior outcomes to InceptionV3.
+Even though InceptionV3 has the highest classification results (excluding MProtoNet), the attention maps show that positive and negative attributions are scattered compared to other models and often miss the tumour core.
+This reinforces the danger of relying on opaque models that may base decisions on spurious correlations, a phenomenon similarly observed in a COVID-19 classification study \citep{chatterjee2020exploration}.
+In contrast, GP-models constrain the decision-making process to the relevant anatomical regions, thereby fostering genuine clinical trust.